diegueins680/trader/README.md

 - Frontend (dev proxy): set `TRADER_UI_PROXY_TIMEOUT_MS` to increase the Vite `/api` proxy timeout.

 Proxying `/api/*` (CloudFront or similar): allow `GET`, `POST`, and `OPTIONS`; the UI will fall back to `GET` for async polling if `POST` hits proxy errors.
+If live bot start/status returns 502/503/504, verify the `/api/*` proxy target or set `apiBaseUrl` to your backend host.

 If your backend has `TRADER_API_TOKEN` set, all endpoints except `/health` require auth.